Black-Emblem/CN5006-Cinema_booking_site/README.md

 ## Usage

-Deployment Notes
+Deployment Notes:

 The admin section, as mentioned, is in a very early development stage.
 It might require manual setup or direct database interactions for full functionality.
 Since this is a project from 2021, certain dependencies or PHP versions might need to be adjusted according to the server environment's compatibility.

 ## Contributing